 How to use this ROI calculator

-• Put in what you spent.
+- Put in what you spent.

 That’s your total cost in that activity.
-Whether its ad spend, management fees, printing, design, hourly pay, taxes, software seats, or equipment financing/interest expense.
-All of those are examples of cost related to a specific activity.
+Whether it’s ad spend, management fees, printing, design, hourly pay, taxes, software seats, or equipment financing/interest expense.
+All of those are examples of costs related to a specific activity. - Put in what you got back.

-Why to use it
+Why use it

-Sometimes business owners will make the same mistake over and over:
+Sometimes, business owners will make the same mistake over and over:

-• They kill something that was actually working because “it felt slow.”
-The reality is that sometimes slow is good – slow can often mean long-term growth and its scalable.
+- They kill something that was actually working because “it felt slow.”
+The reality is that sometimes slow is good – slow can often mean long-term growth, and it’s scalable.

-• Or they keep paying for something because “it feels busy.”
+- Or they keep paying for something because “it feels busy.”
 The reality here is that busy is not always good – useless activities usually cost more than they’re worth.

 Understanding your return from an activity fixes that problem.
-It may take some time to get the return, but once you do, calculate it and determine if its an activity you want to continue to participate in, based on the return.
+It may take some time to get the return, but once you do, calculate it and determine if it’s an activity you want to continue to participate in, based on the return.

 Always ask yourself: For every $1 I spent, how many dollars came back?
-If it’s not paying back strong enough, you, fix leaks, or stop.
-In most cases a good benchmark is $3 returned for ever $1 spent.
+If it’s not paying back strong enough, you fix leaks or stop.
+In most cases ,a good benchmark is $3 returned for ever $1 spent.
 But that depends much on your overhead.

 Accountability